a19836/bloxtor/INSTALL.md

 	`#to 32MB`
 	`SecResponseBodyLimit 32768000`

-6. change the following apache vhost configurations if apply (this is, inside of your virtual-host configuration add the following lines):
+6. (optional) Change the following apache vhost configurations if apply (this is, inside of your virtual-host configuration add the following lines):
     `LimitInternalRecursion 100`
     `LimitRequestBody 0`
     `LimitRequestFields 10000000`